PrepTempo

 State-specific exam

-What it takes to get licensed as an esthetician (statutorily a 'limited license' to practice esthetics under the board of cosmetologists) in Maryland, from the state's official board and exam vendor.
+How to get licensed as an esthetician (statutorily a 'limited license' to practice esthetics under the board of cosmetologists) in Maryland: training hours, board exam format, vendor, and how to prepare — researched from the official Maryland board.

 License